Personal information is anything that can identify you as an individual, either on its own or by reference to other information.

 - records of visits or contacts you've had with us

 We get your personal information from:

-If you don’t tell us something we need to know, your personal records may not be accurate and this could affect your contributions or benefits and services provided.
+If you don't tell us something we need to know, your personal records may not be accurate and this could affect the services provided.

 We may use email to communicate with you in relation to the services we provide.
 For security reasons we will keep any personal information to a minimum in any email we send to you.